 Compliance Requirements - The State shall establish a separate account or series of accounts that is dedicated solely to providing loans and other forms of financial assistance.
 All loan repayments (including principal and interest), interest earnings on investments, capitalization grants, State match, and transfers from the DWSRF must be credited directly to the CWSRF.
-Repayment of loans shall begin within one year after project completion, and loans shall be fully amortized over not more than 20 years after project completion (40 CFR sections 35.3110(b) and 35.3120(a) and the policy statement titled Transfer and Cross-Collateralization of Clean Water Revolving Funds and Drinking Water State Revolving Funds published in the October 13, 2000, Federal Register (65 FR 60940)).
+Repayment of loans shall begin within one year after project completion, and loans shall be fully amortized over not more than 30 years after project completion or the useful life of the project (40 CFR sections 35.3110(b) and 35.3120(a); the policy statement titled Transfer and Cross-Collateralization of Clean Water Revolving Funds and Drinking Water State Revolving Funds published in the October 13, 2000, Federal Register (65 FR 60940; and WRRDA, Section 5003)).
 Fees included in loan principal must be used as provided in Fees Charged by States to Recipients of Clean Water State Revolving Fund Assistance, section I.